 When applying for a job, it is important that your resume stands out from the rest of the applicants for that job opening.
-Every hiring manager has various techniques to help them see the best applicants, some being able to spot them with just one glance at their resume.
+Every hiring manager has a range of techniques to help them see the best applicants, some being able to spot them with just one glance at their resume.
+Others may wish to look for the best resume extractor, to aid them in the hiring process, and there is a wide range of available software out there to do just that.

 As a recruiter specialised in hiring the right freelancer for my clients, I always made it a point to go through every resume sent to me.
 However, it can be very frustrating to hunt down the key info I need in a junk of oversharing information.
 It is almost like finding a needle in the haystack.
 If I am not careful or I happened to be tired that day, I may have missed out the one thing that I am looking from your resume.